developer-defined-accelerations/appendix/README.md

 # Developer-Defined Accelerations in Continuous Integration: A Detection Approach and Catalog of Patterns
 ## Replication
-Our database is very large (over 1TB uncompressed).
-Hence, our database is available on request.
+Our dataset is very large (over 1TB uncompressed).
+Hence, our dataset is available on request.
 This repository contains the inspection results.

 ### RQ1
 #### Manual Inspection
-The samples and inspection results are in the `rq1_inspection.xlsx`` file.
-The file `rq1_inspection_agreed.csv` is for computer processing (evaluating performance and counting agreement etc.).
+The samples and inspection results are in the `rq1_inspection.xlsx` file.
+The file `rq1_inspection_agreed.csv` is for computer processing (evaluating performance, counting agreement, etc.).

 #### Evaluation
 First, download the files in `src` folder.
 Then, install [.NET SDK](https://dotnet.microsoft.com/en-us/download) (.NET 7.0 is preferred).

-Locate to `src/BuildAcceleration/BuildAcceleration` folder, run `dotnet run -- -h`.
+Locate to `src/BuildAcceleration/BuildAcceleration` folder, and run `dotnet run -- -h`.

-- To calculate clusters and ratios, run `dotnet run -- cluster` (this requires database, which is available on request).
+- To calculate clusters and ratios, run `dotnet run -- cluster` (this requires the dataset, which is available on request).
-- To detect accelerated jobs by rules, run `dotnet run -- detect` (this also requires database).
+- To detect accelerated jobs by rules, run `dotnet run -- detect` (this also requires the dataset).

 However, the results of clustering `KMeansCluster.csv` and `KMeansClusterRatio.csv` are placed in the replication folder.
 The results of detection `ruled_detection.csv` is also placed.